treeform/spacy/README.md

 ![examples/QuadSpace.png](examples/QuadSpace.png)

 QuadSpaces are really good at almost everything.
 But they might miss out in some niche cases where SortSpaces (really small distances) or HashSpaces (uniform density) might win out.
-They are also bad at cache locality as many pointers or references might make you jump all over the place.
+They are also bad at cache locality as many pointers or references might make you jump all over the place in memory.

 # KdSpace

 Just like QuadSpace is about Quad Trees, KdSpace is about kd-tree.
-Kd-Trees different from quad trees in that they are binary and they sort their results as they divide.
+Kd-Trees differ from quad trees in that they are binary and they sort their results as they divide.
 Potentially getting less nodes and less bounds to check.
 Quad trees build their nodes as new elements are inserted while kd-trees build all the nodes in one big final step.

 ![examples/KdSpace.png](examples/KdSpace.png)